eddeviru/Wrecking-Ball/README.md

 <p><h1> How to use </h1></p>
 <p>This is a mini game made in Unity 2021.3.14 achieve the requirements for the test.</p>

-<p>You have the control of a ball, pick up your jetpack and take the +Fuel items to gain more charge and add points to break the wall
-in the shortest possible time, but watch out, you can fall off from the platforms.</p>
+<p>You have the control of a ball, pick up your jetpack and take the +Fuel items to gain more charge and add points to break the wall...  oh, yeah! you won the game breaking the wall in the shortest possible time, but watch out, you can fall off from the platforms.</p>

 <p>You can control the ball with the arrow keys, WASD keys or a gamepad.</p>

 <p><h1> External assets used </h1></p>
-<p>Wecking Ball uses DOTween and Unity Input Manager 1.4.4</p>
+<p>Wecking Ball uses DOTween, Unity Input Manager 1.4.4 also Fredoka One Google Font</p>

 <p><h1> Settings </h1></p>
 <p>There is a GameObject called Settings where you can set up different parameters like speed, jump force, camera depth, etc.</p>